gradinarovo/BuddyMemoryManagement/src/README_BITMAP.md

    - Continue until buddy is allocated or max order reached

 3. **Bitmap Semantics**:
-   - 0: Block is either free or split
+   - 0: Block is completely free at this order
-   - 1: Block is allocated
+   - 1: Block is either allocated or split (not available at this order)
-   - Split state must be tracked separately in the allocator
+   - The allocator must track whether a block is split or allocated separately

 ## 🖼️ Memory Layout Evolution